core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

     lb_Leisure = S * G / R
 ~~~

 for a group size estimate G, a target data transfer rate R (which both should be chosen conservatively), and an estimated response size S. Note that S is the estimated average response size for all responding servers for the given group request, not necessarily the known response size of the server's own response to the request.
 If the Leisure is not computed or configured, the default value DEFAULT_LEISURE MAY be used.
-In {{RFC7252}}, the default is calculated based on a baseline IEEE 802.15.4 6LoWPAN network situation with G=50, S=100 and R=1000, although this is not explicitly written down.
+In {{RFC7252}}, the default is calculated based on a baseline IEEE 802.15.4 6LoWPAN network situation with G=50, S=100, and R=1000, although this is not explicitly written down.

-This document updates the calculation for DEFAULT_LEISURE by modifying the estimated response size (S) parameter to account for Group OSCORE ({{chap-group-oscore}}) protected responses.
+This document updates the calculation for DEFAULT_LEISURE, by modifying the estimated response size (S) parameter to account for responses protected with Group OSCORE (see {{chap-group-oscore}}).
 In particular, the two cases of group mode and pairwise mode are considered.

-For group mode, an additional 100 bytes of security overhead is typically expected, so that S becomes 200.
-In pairwise mode, an additional 30 bytes of overhead is expected, so that S becomes 130.
+For the group mode, an additional 100 bytes of security overhead is typically expected, so that S becomes 200.
+For the pairwise mode, an additional 30 bytes of overhead is expected, so that S becomes 130.
 Using these new values for S in the calculation yields the following new default parameter values:

-* DEFAULT_LEISURE = 20 seconds, if the OSCORE group is set to (also) use the group mode.
+* DEFAULT_LEISURE = 20 seconds, if the OSCORE group is set to use (also) the group mode.

 * DEFAULT_LEISURE = 13 seconds, if the OSCORE group is set to use only the pairwise mode.